Javi-Prieto/robot_game/readme.md

 Recollect the potion and press "T"
 ### MultiPlayer
 Player 1: Recollect the potion and press "T"

 Player 2: Recollect the potion and press "Q"
+## Bomb
+Can destroy the lava walls with it
+### OnePlayer
+Recollect the potion and press "B"
+### MultiPlayer
+Player 1: Recollect the potion and press "B"

+Player 2: Recollect the potion and press "E"